What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 4. Try the supplement Chlorella (= natural beneficial algae) – Chlorella is a natural agent that helps remove heavy metals and other toxins effectively.

-5. Be sure to test yourself – There are a number of medical tests to see whether or not cadmium is present in your body at abnormal levels.
+5. Be sure to test yourself – There are several medical tests to see whether or not cadmium is present in your body at abnormal levels.
 Choose urine testing if available (preferred method); otherwise blood tests will also be satisfactory.
-The quantity of cadmium in your blood will be evidence of recent contact to cadmium.
-However urine testing will show cadmium levels for both past and recent exposure.
+The quantity of cadmium in your blood will be evidence of recent contact with cadmium.
+However, urine testing will show cadmium levels for both past and recent exposure.

 Bye for now, and have a wonderful week!